 - Work out your budget.
 There is no point investing if it causes you financial stress.

-- Find the right property and strategy for you: Invest to reinvest or Investing for passive income
+- Find the right property and strategy for you: Invest to reinvest or Invest for passive income

 Where can people find out more about your finance broker services?